 4. How much does a visit cost?

-I charge a flat fee of $100.
-This includes your telemedicine consultation as well as follow up with you regarding lab or other testing results, prescriptions (if needed), and a follow up call to assure your medical issue is resolved.*
+I charge a flat fee of $100 for a telemedicine consult and $200 for a house call in Sudbury, Marlborough, Framingham, Wayland, Weston, Concord, Maynard and Hudson, MA.
+Travel to other towns is negotiable.
+Contact me for details.
+My service charge includes your consultation as well as follow up with you regarding lab or other testing results, prescriptions (if needed), and a follow up call to assure your medical issue is resolved.*

-* my telemedicine fee does not include the costs of medications, lab testing or imaging
+* my fee does not include the costs of medications, lab testing or imaging

 5. How quickly can I be seen?